 There are places on the internet – I guess you could call them blogs – where people are posting and sharing some truly horrific things.
 They’re posting photos & videos of them harming themselves or relatable quotes that might share how they feel – often numb.
 They’re feeding a pessimistic world view and the idea that no one cares about them.

 I created this platform specifically to help those people.
 Because the reality is that a lot of those people don’t make it out.
 And that’s the harsh truth.
 They wallow in their illnesses until a very bitter end.
 And I know, because I was one of those people.
 At 21, I was rushed to the hospital after an attempt on my life.
-I had attempted many times before, but this time was essentially calculated self-mutilation – I cut the arteries in my wrists.
-But more on this later.
+I had attempted many times before, but this time was essentially calculated self-mutilation – I made small incisions in my wrists, and then went back into these incisions and severed my arteries.

 So, what is the blog actually going to do?

 The blog is a place for me to have some fun, obviously, but also to teach some of these people to pull themselves out of it.
-See the list below for just some of the basic tasks of life that I want to address and help people with on this blog.
+Out of the negative and self-destructive programming that they’re receiving with their time on these platforms.
+The list below highlights some of the basic tasks of life that I want to address and help people with on this blog.

 - Changing your bed sheets